dyi7/Test-for-TSRL/README.md

-# Machine Learning for Quantitative finance
+# Machine Learning for Quantitative Finance

-This is a repository for Machine Learning for Quantitative finance topic
+This is a repository for Machine Learning for Quantitative Finance topic